-Fishes and Invertebrates:
+Fishes and Invertebrates

-No non-native Round Gobies were found by the CWS team Lake Ontario wetlands.
-Round Gobies were collected at 4 locations in Lake Huron (Green Island and Penetang Marsh in Severn Sound, Whiskey Harbour on Manitoulin Island and Bullhead Bay in the North Channel).
-Significantly, Tubenose Gobies were caught at two new locations in Lake Huron, indicating that this species is still expanding its range in the lake.
+No non-native Round Gobies were found by the CWS team in Lake Ontario wetlands.
+Round Gobies were collected at 5 locations in Lake Huron, and at 3 Lake Erie sites.
+Tubenose Gobies were caught at in one Lake Huron wetland.
+Common Carp were captured at two wetlands on Lake Erie.
+Goldfish were also caught in several Lake Erie wetlands.